forcedotcom/sfdx-scanner/docs/_articles/en/faq.md

 ["How do I get support for additional languages?"](./en/faq/#q-how-do-i-get-support-for-additional-languages).

 #### Q: How do I add new rules for Language X?
 A: Currently, you can add custom rules for only __PMD__.
-Bundle these rules into a JAR, then add the JAR to the rule registry with the [`scanner:rule:add`](./en/scanner-commands/add/#example) command.
+XPath-based rules may be referenced as standalone XML files.
+Java-based rules must be bundled into a JAR.
+The JAR/XML can then be added to the rule registry with the ```scanner:rule:add``` command.

 If the language is not already supported, follow the steps in "How do I add a new supported language to `Salesforce CLI Scanner`?"